 Overseas, it is not uncommon to find that show quality adults are going for as high as $75,000.

 If you are thinking about importing a dog, the most obvious thing you should know is that it is not cheap, especially if you want a show quality AKIHO-pedigreed Japanese Akita.
 The price for a show quality puppy starts around $2000-$3000 and goes up from there.
 That does not include the additional costs for shipping, crate, vet checks and customs fee.
 You can always buy a pet quality dog for less, but keep in mind, a pet quality dog is not meant for breeding and you will incur the additional costs anyway.
 A pet quality dog typically means there are faults in the dog that could result in automatic disqualification (at the judge’s discretion) from or large point deductions in the AKIHO ring.
 It can also mean that there are health issues.
 Many AKIHO breeders will not give an official AKIHO pedigree if a puppy or adult dog is sold as a pet.
-So if you do not have an AKIHO-pedigree JA, our Los Angeles Branch will not recognize any litters you intend to whelp (and if you are not breeding AKIHO to AKIHO, your membership may be revoked).
+So if you do not have an AKIHO-pedigree JA, our North America Branch will not recognize any litters you intend to whelp (and if you are not breeding AKIHO to AKIHO, your membership may be revoked).
 If you add in the cost of shipping a pet quality dog to the US, then it may cost the same as a show quality JA bred and sold domestically.
 Adult show quality Japanese Akitas can cost even more than a puppy.
-This is because the Japanese Akita is very popular in Russia, other parts of Europe and China, so people are spending top dollar to get these adults into their breeding programs.
+This is because the Japanese Akita is very popular in Europe, South America and China, so people are spending top dollar to get these adults into their breeding programs.
 Internationally, Japanese Akitas have become a status of wealth, at least for now.
 Here in the United States, it’s simply a cute rare dog.
 Overseas, it is not uncommon to find that show quality adults are going for as high as $75,000.
 So if you happen to look through any Japanese breeder’s website and find a cheap puppy or dog, odds are, it is a pet-quality dog.
 Of course, there are exceptions to these examples; for instance, if you have a good rapport with a breeder in Japan, then it can be considerably cheaper, but it is not the norm.

 HEALTH + SHIPPING